yoimuri/yoimuri.github.io/README.md

 Personal portfolio website showcasing skills in Cybersecurity, Data Science, and Full-Stack Development.

-## 🚀 Live Demo

-Deployed via GitHub Pages: `https://yoimuri.github.io/portfolio`

 THIS IS A PERSONAL PROJECT.
 IF SOMETIMES FEATURES DON'T WORK, IT MEANS IT'S CURRENTLY UPDATING TO BETTER THIS WEB PORTFOLIO.

 THIS WEBSITE WILL BE A PERSONAL SNEAK PEEK FROM MY LIFE.

 NOTE THAT THIS IS SUBJECT TO UPDATE EVERY NOW AND THEN SINCE WE ARE CURRENTLY BUILDING OUR CREDENTIALS.

+# CURRENT UPDATE:
+-Implemented AI Chat Bot to ask anything about myself.
+The knowledge of Ai to me is subject to change since I will either add or remove some informations that is relevant for people trying to know me.

+Feel free to suggest me anything, ask ideas or contact me for professional inquiries using my work email: branwelclint.pro@gmail.com

+## 🚀 Live Demo

+Deployed via GitHub Pages: `https://yoimuri.github.io/portfolio`